 But unlike me (unless you’re scarily similar), I took away some amazing lessons that we can absolutely apply to our financial lives whether Marie Kondo was thinking of my bank account or not.

-So here is how we can all go into 2020 while tidying up our finances.
+So here is how we can all go into the new year while tidying up our finances.

 Take mental inventory: